webplatform/docs/dom/HTMLElement/getClientRects/index.md

 }}{{Compatibility Notes Row
 |Browser=Chrome
 |Version=23 - 26
-|Note=For inline elements, ClientRects are returned for every line as broken in the source code, not only as broken in the rendered content.
-So if 2 small words are broken into two lines -<br/><code>&lt;span&gt;hello<br/>world&lt;/span&gt;</code><br/>This method returns 2 ClientRects objects. {{TODO|This bug may have been there since the beginning of Chrome/Safari, this needs verification.}}
+|Note=For inline elements, the returned ClientRectList contains ClientRect for every line as broken in the source code, in addition to the lines as broken in the rendered content.
+So if 2 words are broken into two lines in the source code -<br/><code>&lt;span&gt;hello<br/>world&lt;/span&gt;</code><br/>This method returns ClientRectList that contains 2 ClientRect objects.
+See [https://code.google.com/p/chromium/issues/detail?can=2&start=0&num=100&q=getclientrects&colspec=ID%20Pri%20Mstone%20ReleaseBlock%20OS%20Area%20Feature%20Status%20Owner%20Summary&groupby=&sort=&id=167261] for details. {{TODO|This bug may have been there since the beginning of Chrome/Safari, this needs verification.}}
 }}
 }}
 {{See_Also_Section